COMS 4160: Introduction to Computer Graphics

 Late policy

-A deadline of “Month XX, Day YY” means the assignment solution must be uploaded before 23:59, New York local time, on day YY of Month XX.
+A deadline of “Month XX, Day YY” means the assignment solution must be uploaded to CourseWorks before 23:59, New York local time, on day YY of Month XX.

 Each student has five late days, to use at their discretion throughout the course (you do not need to specify a reason for using them, and the TAs will keep track of these).
 These late days cannot be used for Assignments 5 and 8, since the solutions to the them will be discussed in class the day after.
 They also cannot be used for the course’s final project, since it will be presented in class by the student.
 No additional extensions will be given except for those required by University or Departmental policy.